sshaumil1/Spam_Mail_Detection/README.md

 ## Data Gathering & Initial Preprocessing
 First I read a csv file and store it in a data frame.
 Then, I took only relevant features for my further work.
 After that, I used the LangDetect library to find out the languages in which the reviews were written.
 After locating the reviews, I translated them with the help of googletrans library.
 Then I exported the translated reviews in a csv file for further use as translator takes high time for translation.
 ## EDA
 First I checked whether the data is balanced or not by plotting a bar plot.
 In that way, I found that the data was highly imbalanced, which means I had to do balancing.
-Then, I checked Unigram, Bigram, Trigram.
+Then, I checked Unigram, Trigram.
 Following, I plot a wordcloud.
 Then, I extracted the most common keywords using the Yake Keyword Extractor.
 ## Preprocessing
 I wrote functions to clean the data, including to remove spaces, to expand words, to handle accented characters, to remove stop words, to find root words, etc. Then I applied all the functions one by one on the data.
 I used different libraries for preprocessing, which were:
 - **wordNetLemmatizer:** for finding root word